Hoover Dam: Power plant and water demands

 The amount of electricity generated by Hoover Dam has been decreasing along with the falling water level in Lake Mead due to the prolonged drought since year 2000 and high demand for the Colorado River's water.
 By 2014 its generating capacity was downrated by 23% to 1592 MW and was providing power only during periods of peak demand.
 Lake Mead fell to a new record low elevation of 1,071.61 ft on July 1, 2016, before beginning to rebound slowly.
 Under its original design, the dam would no longer be able to generate power once the water level fell below 1,050 ft, which might have occurred in 2017 had water restrictions not been enforced.
 To lower the minimum power pool elevation from 1,050 to 950 ft, five wide-head turbines, designed to work efficiently with less flow, were installed.
 Water levels were maintained at over 1075 feet in 2018 and 2019, but fell to a new record low of 1,071.55 ft on June 10, 2021 and were projected to fall below 1066 feet by the end of 2021.

-Decline in electricity generation since year 2000.

 Control of water was the primary concern in the building of the dam.
 Power generation has allowed the dam project to be self-sustaining: proceeds from the sale of power repaid the 50-year construction loan, and those revenues also finance the multimillion-dollar yearly maintenance budget.
 Power is generated in step with and only with the release of water in response to downstream water demands.

 Lake Mead and downstream releases from the dam also provide water for both municipal and irrigation uses.
 Water released from the Hoover Dam eventually reaches several canals.
 The Colorado River Aqueduct and Central Arizona Project branch off Lake Havasu while the All-American Canal is supplied by the Imperial Dam.
 In total, water from Lake Mead serves 18 million people in Arizona, Nevada, and California and supplies the irrigation of over 1,000,000 acre of land.